shasheene/gloveTrack/README.md

 	- [Tcl/Tk](https://en.wikipedia.org/wiki/Tcl) (likely v8.5.y)
 	- [CMake](https://en.wikipedia.org/wiki/CMake) v2.8.6
 - Git Large File Storage (LFS) v1.5.5

+### Supported Platforms

+While gloveTrack and dependencies are cross-platform, development takes place on Debian so satisfying the dependencies on Ubuntu-derived Linux distributions is just apt-get away.
+Unfortunately LibHand's OGRE dependency makes satisfying dependencies on macOS and Windows much more time consuming (see LibHand's README.md for more details), so it's not worth pursuing those platforms at this stage.
+Future versions of LibHand will allow gloveTrack to expands its officially supported platforms.

 #### Satisfying software dependencies under Debian/Ubuntu
 ```bash